jhayer/baargin/README.md

 3. AMRFinderPlus => add if no auto update

-## Test

-TODO

 ## Usage

 You can first check the available options and parameters by running:
-`nextflow run /path/to/baargin/main.nf -profile singu --help`
+`nextflow run /path/to/baargin/main.nf -profile docker --help`

 You always need to select a profile to run the workflow with.

+We provide 3 profiles:
-We provide `singu`, a profile using Singularity containers only with Slurm executor.
+- `singularity`, a profile using Singularity to run the containers
+- `docker`, a profile using Docker to run the containers
+- `slurm`, to add if your system has a slurm executor (local by default)

-We also provide `itrop` an example of config with a module environment, where some tools are run from modules installed on a HPC environment.
+We also provide `itrop` an example of config with a module environment, where some tools are run from modules installed on a HPC environment, instead of containers.

-The `local` provide is a config using Docker and without Slurm.

 Feel free to add your own favourite config, in the `conf` folder.